-1. Organs from a donor who is a current smoker or recent ex-smoker previously known to have a cancer is around 1 in 2,0003.
+1. Organs from a donor who is a current smoker or recent ex-smoker

 We are frequently offered lungs from donors who are current or previous smokers.
 Finding out the extent of a donor's smoking history can sometimes be difficult but we generally consider cigarette use equivalent to one pack of cigarettes per day for 20 years to be significant.